 Keep a calendar of all your appointments, meetings and tests in your recovery journal.

 Team members and their roles

-Neurologists are experts on brain issues.
+Neurologists are experts on conditions involving the brain.

 Neuropsychologists assess the impact of stroke on your cognitive or thinking abilities.
 This expert can teach you how to help your brain recover and carry out cognitive tasks.

 Occupational therapists work with you to adapt and participate in activities and tasks such as dressing, bathing, preparing and eating meals, driving, returning to work and leisure activities.

 Physiotherapists work with you on recovering your physical abilities, strength and balance, for tasks such as walking and getting around.